MENU

 SHU (RIPE) PU'ER - artificially aged

-Both of these types traditionally made from wild old trees.
+Both of these types are traditionally made from wild old trees.
 Such tea leaves give a deeper and stronger taste, which develops over time.
-The taste of this tea is always complex, with a lot of different notes and associations.
+The taste of this tea is always complex, with many different notes and associations.

-SHU (RIPE) PU'ER undergoes a long fermentation process, and in the end has a rich, soft and deep taste with a very dark infusion.
-This type of pu'er has a lot of beneficial properties to digestion system.
+SHU (RIPE) PU'ER undergoes a long fermentation process and, in the end, has a rich, soft, and deep taste with a very dark infusion.
+This type of pu'er has a lot of beneficial properties for the digestive system.
 More about SHU PU'ER.

 The price of those teas depends on